NJUCM-BJUCM-TCM-AI/Med-Shicheng/README.md

   <img src="./images/auto-evaluations.png" width="80%" alt="Automatic Evaluations by GPT-5 & DeepSeek-V3.2" />
 </div>

 We build an evaluation pipeline that uses **state-of-the-art general LLMs** as judges.
-For each clinical case, judge models compare the generated answer with the gold label along all seven components and assign holistic scores, which better reflect **long, structured medical outputs** than token-level accuracy.
+Each model’s response to a clinical case is scored twice, once by each judge, who compare the generated answer with the gold label and decide how clinically desirable it is.

 Key observations: